Limit shapes and harmonic tricks: Introduction

 In the present article, we extend the tangent plane method to a multiply connected domain and compute the family of arctic curves for the \textit{Aztec diamond with a hole}.
 While the variational principle for this case was extended in our previous result \cite{Kuchumov:dominoes}, here we provide a concrete example of a family of multiply-connected limit shapes.
 The Tangent plane method gives a solution to the variational principle, and it operates directly with continuous objects.
 Therefore, we do not need to compute discrete data and then pass to the limit that quite often requires the most technical effort, for instance, in the tangent method \cite{Colomo-Sportiello,D2}.
 The tradeoff of this advantege is that we need to match the critical points of $s_u(u), t_u(u)$ and $c_u$ inside $\mathcal{L}$, which takes a big effort.
 One could produce plots of arctic curves without it, however, these curves would be "fake" as they would not correspond to any $3d$ surface minimizing the functional.
 Note that the difficulty of critical points emerges only for multiply-connected $\Omega$, and we do not see it in gas bubbles(there are no such critical points), where $\mathcal{L}$ is also multiply-connected.

 We show that in the limit, both the limit shape $\mathfrak{h}$, and $\varkappa$ are expressed in terms of elliptic functions.
 In particular, we provide a numeric scheme of the computation in which works also for the limit shape of lozenge tilings of a hexagon with a hexagonal hole, which will be in the next For instance, $\varkappa$ is given by the value of an elliptic function evaluated at a particular point, see \eqref{elliptic_size}.
-Furthermore, a simple brownian motion argument shows that as $\tau\to\infty$ harmonic extensions $s,t,c$ converge to the ones of usual Aztec diamond with cylindrical parametrization.
+Furthermore, as $\tau\to\infty$ harmonic extensions $s,t,c$ converge to the ones of usual Aztec diamond with cylindrical parametrization due to the asymptotic formula for $\sigma$ function, see table VII \cite{akhiezer}, or by a brownian motion argument.